jupyter-book/mystmd/docs/math.md

 This math is a role, {math}`e=mc^2`, while this math is wrapped in dollar signs, $Ax=b$.
 ```

-The output of these is the same (which you can see by looking at the AST and LaTeX outputs in the demo above).
+The output of these is the same (which you can see by looking at the AST and $\LaTeX$ outputs in the demo above).
 Using a `math` role is much less likely to collide with your writing if it includes dollars (e.g. \$2.99).

 Ocassionally, dollar signs that you do not intend to wrap math need to be escaped.